DataDog/hiring-engineers/answers.md

 ![alt text](screenshots/8.png)

-We can see that the host IP is not known, since my host is a Vagrant machine, I don't think it's really relevant to have this information anyway.
+We can see that the host IP is unknown.
+I don't think it's relevant to have this information anyway since my host is a Vagrant machine.

 ## Bonus Question
 >Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor: